 Diapers / incontinence supplies are on that list as well.
-Adult incontinence supplies cost $100 per month.
-With the average social security benefit at $874/month, spending $100 for incontinence supplies is just not possible.
+Adult incontinence supplies cost between $100 and $200 per month.
+With the average social security benefit at $1,328 per month, spending over $100 for incontinence supplies is just not possible.
 And so folks simply do without.

 Because they can’t afford incontinence supplies, many incontinent but otherwise healthy adults stop leaving the house for fear of having an accident, a common cause of folks becoming “shut-ins.”
 On the flip side, for those folks who do become seriously ill late in life, the portion of their care that isn’t covered by Medicare and other insurance – like incontinence supplies – often means a catastrophic depletion of their life savings, no matter how well they planned for their retirement.
 And unlike most babies, who will someday grow out of diapers, incontinent adults will generally bear this cost for the rest of their lives.